zzzeek/openmoxie/doc/MoxieOverview.md

 * chat_request - the module/content ID when user asks "moxie let's chat"
 * end_of_session - a block describing what to do when the schedule is done, where you do the `end_module` followed by `chat_count` of the `chat_module` before being forced to sleep
 * generate - rules to automatically extend the schedule
+* hub_config - If configured, hub modules are automatically scheduled in between most modules in the schedule (see below)

 ### Generation Keys